ritterim/rimdev-blog/_posts/2016-08-31-musings-of-a-madman-sharing-contracts-between-apis-and-clients.md

 ## Conclusion

-There is a lot of gray areas here since I haven't taken the time to implement this approach.
+There are a lot of gray areas here since I haven't taken the time to implement this approach.
 I just wanted to document my initial idea so that I didn't forget about it and to also see what others may think.
 If anyone does end up applying this method, I'd love to hear from you.
 I feel like this mental exercise solved my initial problems of keeping clients informed, up to date, being a bit more strict, and keeping code DRY.
 The concern I may have is the performance of using dynamic objects in an application.
 Anyways, I hope you enjoyed diving into the mouth of madness with me.